science-en-poche/yelandur/README.md

     sudo apt-get install python-pip mercurial

-Next, after cloning the code, `cd` into the repositoryt and run:
+Next, after cloning the code, `cd` into the repository and run:

     mkvirtualenv yelandur            # Creates a new clean virtual environment and activates it pip install -r requirements.txt  # Installs all necessary dependencies in the virtualenv